trane-project/trane-music/courses/minor_scale/lesson_E/exercise_6/back.md

-The note in degree number 6 of the E minor scale is C.
+The note in degree number 6 of the E Minor scale is C.